The Pros And Cons Of Student Social Media Use

 The Negatives of Social Media Use for Students

-• Pressure to Conform – Reiner cites examples of students confiding in him that one of the main reasons behind their 24/7 connection is a fear of not keeping up with peers or appearing “like a loser in public,” as one of his students confided in a class journal.
+Pressure to Conform – Reiner cites examples of students confiding that one of the main reasons behind their 24/7 connection is a fear of not keeping up with peers or appearing “like a loser in public,” as one of his students confided in a class journal.

 The Positives of Social Media Use for Students

-While Reiner makes many valid points for negative effects of social media on students, particularly their level of academic risk taking, he fails to acknowledge some very positive effects that might make participation in social media a real benefit for students.
+While Reiner makes many valid points about social media’s negative effects on students, particularly their level of academic risk taking, he fails to acknowledge some very positive effects that might make participation in social media a real benefit for students.
 While all of these may not be the mainstream ways that students use social media, they are important benefits that can be realized if educators are willing to embrace disruptive technology in their classrooms.

-• Social Constructivism – In the age of Wikipedia, knowledge is increasingly becoming a social construction rather than the domain of an individual expert.
+Social Constructivism – In the age of Wikipedia, knowledge is increasingly becoming a social construction rather than the domain of an individual expert.
 Social media provides an easily accessible tool for helping students to work together to create their own meaning in academic subjects, social contexts, or work environments.
-Social media platforms are regularly used in business to enhance the connections between workers and to allow for seamless collaboration across distances.
+Social media platforms are regularly used in business to enhance worker connections and allow for seamless collaboration across distances.
 Supporting the development of this skill for students prepares them for real working experiences.

-• Breadth of Knowledge – While “shallowness” of knowledge and connections was listed as one of negatives of social media, the flipside of that shallowness is the broadness of the knowledge and connectedness that students can experience through social media use.
+Breadth of Knowledge—While “shallowness” of knowledge and connections was listed as one of social media’s negatives, the flipside of that shallowness is the broadness of the knowledge and connectedness students can experience through social media use.
 It is now easier than ever to know (or find out) something about almost anything in the world through connected media.
 Additionally, students can be connected to a broader base of opinions and world views through instantaneous global connections.

-• Technological Literacy – All social media relies on advanced information and communication technologies that seamlessly work to build and support technological literacy.
-Simply put, one cannot be engaged in deep and meaningful uses of technology without developing the sorts of rich 21st Century skills such as information evaluation, troubleshooting, mediated communication, and others that will enable connected learners to become valuable contributors to a connected global economy.
+Technological Literacy – All social media relies on advanced information and communication technologies that seamlessly work to build and support technological literacy.
+Simply put, one cannot be engaged in deep and meaningful uses of technology without developing rich 21st Century skills such as information evaluation, troubleshooting, mediated communication, and others that will enable connected learners to become valuable contributors to a connected global economy.

 All three of these aspects of social media use are excellent matches to employer expectations and help to develop the 21st Century skills that students will need to be successful in a globally connected economy.